aarongilly/aarongilly.github.io/_drafts/2020-5-10-392-jack-of-most-trades.md

   - POETRY
   - JOKES

-—
+---

 Intro bit if you like.
-Don’t forget to delete tags you’re not using & set the excerpt at the end.
+Don't forget to delete tags you're not using & set the excerpt at the end.
 Remember the [kramdown ref](kramdown-ref.md)

 # Heading